Skip to content

 The great St. Lawrence Church is one of the few medieval buildings left in the city after most buildings were destroyed during World War II.
 It is a Gothic church built in the 15th century on marshy ground, giving it a lean that was halted after its foundation was rebuilt.

-The church is of the top attractions that you can visit in Rotterdam.
-When you enter the place, you will be impressed by the interior design with the coloured glass of its windows.
-One of the favourite things in the church is the three Danish organs, the largest of which stands on a marble base, and you will also see the bronze door of the entrance.
+The church is one of the top attractions in Rotterdam.
+When you enter, you will be impressed by the interior design and the coloured glass of its windows.
+One of my favourite things in the church is the three Danish organs, the largest of which stands on a marble base.
+You will also see the bronze entrance door.

 Rotterdam Zoo